User Guide

 A:

-.
-Install ultron.jar into the system from here and navigate to the data
+Make sure the other system is compatible with Java version 11.
+Install ultron.jar into the system from here and navigate to the data folder.

-file from the old system and replace it with
+Afterwards, copy the ultron.json file from the old system and replace it with

-file in the new system.
+the ultron.json file in the new system.

 Q: What if I want to delete all openings from a specific company?

-A: Filter the list by the company of interest using the find command. e.g find Google
+A: Filter the list by the company of interest using the find command. e.g find Google.

-Then you can delete each opening one by one based on the filtered list by using the delete
+Then you can delete each opening one by one based on the filtered list by using the delete command.

 Q: I am a macOS user and cannot open my ultron.jar file as it is from an unidentified developer.
 How do I solve that?